VictorGonPe/Joke-machine-API/README.md

 - **Modern browser**: Chrome, Firefox, Safari, Edge.
 - **Code editor**: VS Code, Sublime Text (to edit or view the code).

+## Developer Prerequisites (Optional)

+To understand or modify the code, you should have:
-- **Basic knowledge of HTML, SASS, Bootstrap, TypeScript and JavaScript.**
+- **Basic knowledge of HTML, SASS, Bootstrap 5, TypeScript and JavaScript.**

 ## Installation